 During the day there are several opportunities to listen to talks and demonstrations.
 The information desks will be able to give more information as these vary day-to-day.

-In the great hall there is a children’s play area.
+In the great hall there is a small children’s play area for younger visitors.

 Does a trip to York Railway Museum sound like a great day out to you?
 I’d love to know what your thoughts were if you have been.
 Let me know in the comments, or contact me on social media.